OnlyInAmerica/AirShare-Android/README.md

 ## Usage

-### Synchronous Sharing
+### Synchronous AirDrop-Style Sharing

-AirShare's `PeerFragment` enables a simple sharing experience inspired by Apple's AirDrop.
-PeerFragment provides a basic UI for sender and receiver that allows senders to select nearby recipients, and recipients to see nearby senders.
+AirShare's `PeerFragment` provides a simple sharing experience between mobile app instances in the foreground, with the sending user manually selecting the recipient.
+PeerFragment provides a UI to facilitate recipient selection and reports events via `PeerFragmentListener`, which your hosting Activity must implement.

-You create a `PeerFragment` with one of three static creators depending on the local client's role in the exchange (Sending, Receiving, or Both):

-Below is an example `Activity` illustrating comprehensive use of `PeerFragment`.

 ```java
 public class SyncShareActivity extends Activity